 How to Choose a Vitamin C Serum

 Be sure to look for L-ascorbic acid within the top five ingredients.
 This is the most powerful form of Vitamin C, available in a concentration of up to 20 percent.
 Anything more than that offers no additional benefit.
-Since Vitamin C can be a bit irritating to the skin at first, those with sensitive skin can choose a serum with a lower concentration to start (maybe 10 percent) and work your way up.
+Since Vitamin C can be a bit irritating to the skin at first, those with sensitive skin can choose a serum with a lower concentration to start (try 10 percent) and work their way up.

 Another option is to mix a drop of serum in with your moisturizer.
 Complementary ingredients may include Vitamin E, ferulic acid, hyaluronic acid, and Vitamin B. Because L-ascorbic acid is unstable and will oxidize quickly with exposure to UV light, you should choose a serum that comes in a dark bottle.
 If the product has turned brown or orange, it has probably lost its effectiveness.

 Finally, consider the price point.
 This is one product where more expensive doesn’t necessarily mean better.
 As long as you’ve got L-ascorbic acid listed as a primary ingredient in a dark or opaque bottle from a company you trust, you can give it a try and see how it works for you.

 Vitamin C is usually applied in the morning after your cleanser and toner but before your moisturizer and sunscreen.
 As long as it’s absorbed by the skin by the time you expose it to sunlight, you won’t decrease its effectiveness—and it doesn’t take long to absorb.
 You can maximize its protective abilities by applying it every eight hours, though you should keep in mind it is not a substitute for sunscreen.

 Vitamin C serums are generally considered safe for long-term use, though you should be careful not to get it in your eyes, and to watch for signs of skin irritation.
 It will take several weeks of consistent applications before you may start to see results.